What is Dialectical Behavior Therapy(DBT)?

 Dialectical behavior therapy targets these behaviors through a balance of acceptance (validation, mindfulness, self-compassion, distress tolerance) and change strategies (emotion regulation, problem-solving, building interpersonal effectiveness, reducing ineffective thinking).

-At DBT Psychological Services of Long Island, clients participate in both weekly individual DBT sessions and weekly DBT Skills Groups, while therapists provide skills coaching to help clients use new behavioral coping skills in all areas of life.
+At DBT Psychological Services of Long Island, clients participate in both weekly individual DBT sessions and weekly DBT skills groups, while therapists provide skills coaching to help clients use new behavioral coping skills in all areas of life.
+Dr. Lehnert specializes in developmental trauma and traumatic invalidation.
 Find the help you deserve.
 Contact us today!